turingschool/lesson_plans/ruby_04-apis_and_scalability/looking_for_project.markdown

 ## The Project

-[Looking For](https://github.com/LookingForMe/lookingfor) is a job fetching application that searches the world wide web for job postings that might be relevant to a Turing Student's interest, stores them and generates a searchable portal to answer the question: 'Hello Company, is it me you're looking for?'
+[Looking For](https://github.com/LookingForMe) is a job fetching application that searches the world wide web for job postings that might be relevant to a Turing Student's interest, stores them and generates a searchable portal to answer the question: 'Hello Company, is it me you're looking for?'

 We will be adding features and scaling it for use over the next week for a V4 deploy.
-We'll be working as a team of developers on one project, pulling work from the [issues on the project](https://github.com/LookingForMe/lookingfor/issues)
+We'll be working as a team of developers on one project, pulling work from the [issues on the project](https://github.com/LookingForMe/lookingForFrontEnd/issues) and [issues on the backend](https://github.com/LookingForMe/lookingfor/issues)

 The goals of the project are to:
 - Push good code or document research spikes for future developers